johntrimble/johntrimble.github.io/_drafts/arcface-margin-loss.md

 DI = \frac{\text{min class distance}}{\text{max distance betweem members of the same class}}
 $$

-A higher value for the dunn index means the classes are well separated and cohesive, and a lower value means the classes not well separated or cohesive.
+A higher value for the dunn index means the classes are well separated and cohesive, and a lower value means the classes are not well separated or cohesive.
 If we look at the above definition, there are two ways we can improve the Dunn Index: push the classes further apart which will give us a larger numerator, or pack the members of each class closer together which will give us a smaller denominator.

 One of the downsides of the dunn index is that because it compares a minimum with a maximum, it is sensitive to outliers.
 As such, there are a number of variations of the Dunn Index that try to mitigate this.
 The one we will use here involves dropping all members of a class that are beyond the 95th percentile of the distances from the centroid of that class.
 This ensures that a single errant embedding does not torpedo the Dunn Index.
 This is a simple way to make the Dunn Index more robust to outliers, and it works well in practice.
 The code for this is available in the source code repository.